Laying the draw is one of the most popular sports trading strategies for beginners.

 Lay the Draw Tips:

-Would a professional poker player make a raise without know the probability of getting a good hand?
+Would a professional poker player make a raise without knowing the probability of getting a good hand?

 No, they wouldn’t.

 You need to know that the game your trading has a high probability of goals being scored.
 Using widely available football stats, take your time to research how teams perform under different environments.

 - Recent head to heads – Have these teams played against each other recently?
 If so, what was the result?